geekygiganerd/Find-Word/README.md

 where `short.txt` is the text file in the folder `text`.
 Since the `main()` method accepts a String array named `args` as parameter, `texts/short.txt` is stored as the first element int the array, i.e. `args[0] = "texts/short,txt"`.
 The search-word must be entered by the user upon being prompted and stored in the variable `word`.

 ### Scan

+The next important step is to scan each line through the text

 ### Count
 ### Display